-Since several students at school have severe peanut/nut allergies, TDChristian is nut-aware environment.
+Since several students at school have severe peanut/nut allergies, TDChristian is a nut-aware environment.
 Even exposure to a tiny amount could be potentially serious and life-threatening.

 No students, staff, parents, volunteers, guests, or temporary users of the building should bring peanut/nut products into the school or onto the school buses.

-All food served in the school store and from the vending machines are peanut and nut-free.
-Many companies now offer nut-free snacks.
+All food served in the school store and from the vending machines is peanut and nut-free.

-Students with allergies requiring epipens should have one on hand and supply one for safekeeping in the school office.
+Students with allergies requiring EpiPens should have one on hand and supply one for safekeeping in the school office.
 Our contact person is Marg Laswick (marg@tdchristian.ca).